 What medications might I be offered?

 I think acetaminophen is undervalued and underutilized by patients.
 I usually advise my older adult patients with chronic pain who do not have significant liver impairment to take two extra strength 500 milligram acetaminophen tabs (1000mg total) up to two or three times a day.
-This is a safe dose that does not cause harm to your liver.
+This is a generally safe dose that will not cause harm to your liver.
 Lidocaine patches or other topical treatments can also be effective.
-There are even topical NSAIDs available, which don’t get systemically absorbed when applied to the skin.
+There are also topical NSAIDs available, which don’t get systemically absorbed when applied to the skin.

 What types of surgery are offered for pain?